-3.8.6.1. scheduled one (1) week before the examination period

-3.8.6.2. scheduled during examination week

-3.8.6.3. no written approval from the concerned school authorities (Student Support Services Office,

-Program Chair, ASS Group Head and the School President) has been secured

-3.8.6.4. there is a failure to provide all the requirements for approval
+- 3.8.6.1. scheduled one (1) week before the examination period; - 3.8.6.2. scheduled during examination week; - 3.8.6.3. no written approval from the concerned school authorities (Student Support Services Office, Program Chair, SAS Group Head or Dean, Chief Academic Officer, Chief Operating Officer and the School President) has been secured; and - 3.8.6.4. there is a failure to provide all the requirements for approval